ltrudu/ZebraEntepriseServices/README.md

 # ZEBRA ENTERPRISE SERVICES

+!!!
+Updated to work on Android 12 !!!

 The Zebra Enterprise Services expose industrial functionalities through a local Webserver to any Android Web Browser or applications using REST APIs or Intent URLs :
 =======
 The Zebra Enterprise Services expose industrial functionalities to any Android Web Browser (Chrome, Firefox, Opera...) or applications using REST APIs or Intent URLs :